Much like in real life, anything on the web needs to be unique and distinct to be remembered.

-Humans are a social creature, so any form of social approval goes a long way in establishing your product’s validity.
+Humans are social creatures, so any form of social approval goes a long way in establishing your product’s validity.

-Squatty Potty not only has the most bizzare and attention catching video, they also have their testimonials game up in the clouds.
+Squatty Potty not only has the most bizzare and attention-catching video, but they also have their testimonials game up in the clouds.

 Use social proof.
 The more visual, the better.